yinkaisheng/Python-UIAutomation-for-Windows/readme.md

         # use value pattern to get or set value
         edit.GetValuePattern().SetValue('Hello')# or edit.GetPattern(auto.PatternId.ValuePattern)
     except auto.comtypes.COMError as ex:
         # maybe you don't run python as administrator
         # or the control doesn't have a implementation for the pattern method(I have no solution for this)
         pass
-    edit.SendKeys('{Ctrl}{End}{Enter}World')
+    edit.Click() # this step is optional, but some edits need it edit.SendKeys('{Ctrl}{End}{Enter}World')
     print('current text:', edit.GetValuePattern().Value)
     # find the first TitleBarControl in notepadWindow,
     # then find the second ButtonControl in TitleBarControl, which is the Maximize button
-    notepadWindow.TitleBarControl().ButtonControl(foundIndex=2).Click()
+    maximizeButton = notepadWindow.TitleBarControl().ButtonControl(foundIndex=2)
+    maximizeButton.Click(waitTime=2)
+    maximizeButton.Click()
-    # find the first button in notepadWindow whose Name is '关闭', the close button
+    # find the first button in notepadWindow whose Name is '关闭' or 'Close', the close button
     # the relative depth from Close button to Notepad window is 2
-    notepadWindow.ButtonControl(searchDepth=2, Name='关闭').Click()
+    notepadWindow.ButtonControl(searchDepth=2, Compare=lambda c, d: c.Name in ['Close', '关闭']).Click()
     # then notepad will popup a window askes you to save or not, press hotkey alt+n not to save
     auto.SendKeys('{Alt}n')